ariutta/binder-nix-demo/README.md

 TODO:

 - Try adding jupytext ([doc](https://github.com/tweag/jupyterWith#adding-packages-to-the-jupyter-path))
+- What exactly does it mean to [use it as an overlay](https://github.com/tweag/jupyterWith#using-as-an-overlay)?
 - Try to get my build system for jupyterlab extensions (JS) working.
+See also [what jupyterWith says](https://github.com/tweag/jupyterWith#using-jupyterlab-extensions) about how they do this and [why](https://github.com/tweag/jupyterWith#about-extensions).
+- Add the rest of the dependencies I have in pathway-figure-ocr.